ThyBretin/PracticleGraph/Project_Summary_Dev.md

 - **Versioned API**: Properly version the API for backward compatibility
 - **Telemetry**: Add optional usage statistics for error reporting

-Implementing these changes would significantly improve robustness, maintainability, and extensibility of the Particule-Graph project, while keeping its core functionality intact.
+Implementing these changes would significantly improve robustness, maintainability, and extensibility of the Particle-Graph project, while keeping its core functionality intact.